-Michigan Rental Lease Agreements
+Michigan Rental Lease Agreement Templates

 What is a Michigan Lease Agreement?

 Non-Emergency (§ 600.2918(3)(b)): State law allows for landlords to temporarily interfere with the tenant’s possession of the property to make needed repairs or to inspect the premises.
-There is nothing stipulated about a required notice period prior to entry, although notice of twenty-four (24) hours or more prior to the time of entry is recommended.
+There is nothing listed about a required notice period prior to entry, although notice of twenty-four (24) hours or more prior to the time of entry is recommended.

-Maximum (§ 554.602): The landlord cannot charge in excess of one and a half (1.5) month’s rent.
+Maximum (§ 554.602): The landlord cannot require tenants to pay more than one and a half (1.5) month’s rent for security deposits.

 Returning to Tenant (§ 554.609): The landlord must return the security deposit (minus any deductions) to tenants within thirty (30) days after the end-date of their lease term.
 If there are any damages, the landlord must provide an itemized list of the damages including an estimation of how much each item will cost to repair.

 Deposit Interest: No statute; landlords are not required to collect interest.